Creating a central collaboration platform

 The heating, ventilation and air conditioning (HVAC) company distinguishes itself by sustainably delivering best-in-class products while maintaining its family-owned culture.
 The HVAC industry makes up around 40 percent of all carbon emissions.
 Therefore, it is essential to develop and deliver products that support a carbon footprint neutral environment.
 Vaillant’s company philosophy is that it is responsible for the climate of a household and the environment.

 Vaillant started its Lifecycle Management Process with Polarion™ software in 2015 with a focus on software development.
 In 2018, Polarion software was decided on to be a leading system for the complete product development process with integration into the PLM system.
-Polarion is a part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Polarion is a part of the Siemens Xcelerator business platform of software, hardware and services.

 While working on the topic of requirements engineering and management, Vaillant founded a new organization that moved from research and development (R&D) to project management office (PMO).
 Here, they put all product lifecycle related topics into one area.
 Aside from the PLM application scope, it also has all product lifecycle processes such as portfolio management, project management, etc. This organization supports all industrial business areas with the processes, methods and tools on product development, change and discontinuation.